umami-hep/atlas-ftag-tools/README.md

 # FTAG TOOLS

-This is a collection of tools for FTAG.
+This is a collection of Python tools for working with FTAG.

 ### Cuts